alislmc/Ascaris/README.md

 - Get List Of File And Folder
 - And More ...

+With a load of Software Robot.
+It stores it in encrypted form To run in the next run without displaying the main window and retrieving the token

 </br></br>

 <i>To protect the token, the robot stores the software encrypted so that other users do not have access to it</i>
 </br></br>